balderdashy/sails-docs/concepts/extending-sails/Generators/customGenerators.md

 ### Publishing to NPM

-If your generator is useful across different projects, you might consider publishing it as an NPM package.
-(Note that this doesn't mean that your generator must be open-source.
-NPM also supports [private packages](https://docs.npmjs.com/private-modules/intro).)
+If your generator is useful across different projects, you might consider publishing it as an NPM package (note that this doesn't mean that your generator must be open-source: NPM also supports [private packages](https://docs.npmjs.com/private-modules/intro).

 First, pop open the `package.json` file and verify the package name (e.g. "@my-npm-name/sails-generate-awesome"), author ("My Name"), license, and other information are correct.
-(If you're unsure, a good open source license to use is "MIT".
-If you're publishing a private generator, and want it to remain proprietary to your organization, use "UNLICENSED".)
+If you're unsure, a good open source license to use is "MIT".
+If you're publishing a private generator and want it to remain proprietary to your organization, use "UNLICENSED".

 > **Note:**  If you don't already have an NPM account, go to [npmjs.com](https://www.npmjs.com/) and create one.
 Then use `npm login` to get set up.

-When you're ready, to pull the trigger and publish your generator on NPM, cd into the generator's folder in the terminal and type:
+When you're ready to pull the trigger and publish your generator on NPM, cd into the generator's folder in the terminal and type:

 ```sh
 npm publish